 I wanted to do a white chocolate whipped cream but honestly, it just wasn’t happening.
-First of all, white chocolate is just so subtle you can barely taste it in the whipped cream but then if I add more it splits really easily and just isn’t worth the headache for the lack of flavor it provided so I went with a vanilla bean whipped cream.
+First of all, white chocolate is just so subtle you can barely taste it in the whipped cream but then if I add more it splits really easily and just isn’t worth the headache for the lack of flavor it provided so I went with a simple Chantilly cream.

 If I changed the ratios to make a stable version with white chocolate it would basically be a whipped white chocolate ganache which is absolutely delicious but a totally different consistency.
 So you can definitely do that too and you can find the recipe in my tuxedo cake (that amount should be enough for this cake if you’re leaving the cake naked).

 If you did really want to include more white chocolate you can make a white chocolate cake by folding in 1 cup of white chocolate chips (preferably mini) into the cake batter.

 The vanilla cake layers

 I meannnn, if you’ve been here a while, I’m sorry it’s another recipe using my beloved moist vanilla cake lol.
 I can’t help it.
 If you’re new here, this is my version of a perfect cake lol.